Fox Broadcasting Company: 2018–present: Sale of studios to Disney, focus on non-scripted and sports programming

 In August 2018, Fox Television Group CEO Dana Walden stated that the network planned to commission and acquire more series from "independent" studios not co-owned with the Big Three networks, explaining that the vertical integration of the major broadcast networks (including Fox itself) with associated studios had limited opportunities for outside studios, and cited several top programs that were distributed by third-parties, such as The Big Bang Theory and This Is Us (produced by Warner Bros.
 Television and 20th Television for CBS and NBC respectively).
 There were also plans for Fox to acquire new pitches directly from their writers, and offer them to outside producers.
 As part of the transition, Fox aimed to gradually reduce the amount of scripted programming development coming from 20th Television, although stalwarts such as The Simpsons would remain with the network.

 Following the completion of the sale, network head Dana Walden became chairwoman of Disney Television Studios and ABC Entertainment.
 AMC president Charlie Collier succeeded Gary Newman as chairman and CEO of Fox on November 1, 2018.
-Newman was expected to temporarily remain with Fox in a transitional role, in order to oversee the corporate transition.
+Newman was expected to temporarily remain with Fox in a transitional role, to oversee the corporate transition.
 The start of 2019 saw The Masked Singer premiere to Fox's highest ratings for a non-scripted premiere without an NFL lead-in since 2011, and record the largest-ever Nielsen ratings gain for a non-scripted series after three days of delayed viewership.
 On January 30, 2019, Fox ordered a second season, while the first-season finale saw an average audience of 11.5 million viewers.